 There is historical evidence that three to four times a century severe worldwide epidemics (pandemics) of influenza occur.
 We know that the most recent of these were associated with the introduction into the human population of a subtype of influenza A that had not been experienced previously or, at least for several decades, and referred to as ‘antigenic shift'.

 Molecular analyses, including some remarkable studies using preserved tissue samples from the Spanish flu outbreak, have provided valuable insights into the origins of the viruses causing these pandemics.
 The viruses responsible for the 1957 and 1968 pandemics were both genetic hybrids between the previously circulating human influenza A virus and a bird influenza A virus in which the pandemic virus acquired a new and distinct haemagglutinin protein from the bird virus (i.e. the virus became a new subtype).
 This probably facilitated the introduction of the new subtype into the human population as there are a number of hurdles that an influenza virus must overcome in successfully moving from one host to another.
-Because the human population had not previously experienced similar viruses it was more susceptible to severe infection in comparison to the usual seasonal influenza strains created by mutation of previously circulating viruses (i.e. by ‘antigenic drift').
+The human population had not experienced similar viruses therefore it was more susceptible to severe infection in comparison to the usual seasonal influenza strains created by mutation of previously circulating viruses (i.e. antigenic drift).

 Australian pandemic plan: http://www.health.gov.au/pandemic